This is a guide covering Adobe Lightroom presets.

 7. Batch Editing

 One of the features that everyone points out when they talk about Lightroom is batch editing.
-Batch editing is the process where you edit a large quantity of photos at the same time.
+Batch editing is the process where you edit a large number of photos at the same time.

 Let’s say you took 88 photos of your beloved pet.